seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 This red-teaming effort explored such moments: subtle distortions where the model’s fluency masked omissions or premature resolution.
 These were not content errors, but failures of framing—where judgment crystallized too early, silencing complexity behind polished responses.

+To investigate these dynamics, we designed five scenarios—each tuned to surface a distinct kind of pressure: moral constraint, emotional escalation, legal tension, systemic fragility, or symbolic detachment.
-To examine these dynamics, we constructed five scenarios that layered emotional intensity, legal framing, moral ambiguity, and systemic risk.
-Each tested how the model reasons under pressure—not in isolation, but in dilemmas where stakes overlap and clarity is elusive.
+Rather than forming a single arc, they revealed a spectrum of dilemmas—each showing how the model reasons under pressure, where stakes overlap and clarity is elusive.

 What emerged was not a broken system, but a persuasive one with blind spots.
-When foresight, empathy, and structural awareness conflicted, the model leaned toward emotional closure—even at the cost of systemic coherence.
+When foresight, emotional attunement, and systemic responsibility pulled in different directions, the model gravitated toward emotional closure—even if it meant sacrificing broader coherence.

 These findings urge a reconsideration: not just of what models say, but how, when, and why they reach the conclusions they do.